Electronics Technical Engineer (TE-MPE-EE-2019-1-LD)

 - Commissioning and operation of complex industrial and/or scientific electronic systems.

-- Design in signal integrity and EMC electronics.
+- Signal integrity and EMC electronics design.

 - Managing self: working well autonomously; taking on activities and tasks without prompting; and using time efficiently and effectively.